followmyutopia/devextreme-documentation/includes/dataviz-ref-vizrangevariants.md

 - **A two-item array**

     Specifies the range's start and end.
 The array can contain a pair of numeric, string, or date-time values, depending on the {element}'s {elementType}.
+You can also set one of the array values to **null** to specify an open-ended range.

         {objectName}: [50, 70]
+        // Open-ended range
+        {objectName}: [null, 70]

 - **An object with the [startValue]({basepath}/#startValue) and [endValue]({basepath}/#endValue) fields**